HHousen/ai-respiratory-doctor-electron/README.md

 Asset bundling is handled by webpack through [electron-webpack](https://github.com/electron-userland/electron-webpack) and building/compiling is done with [electron-builder](https://github.com/electron-userland/electron-builder).
 The user interfact was built using the Materialize-css framework.
 The original template this app was based on is [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start).

+Additionally, [Travis CI](https://travis-ci.org/) handles automatic building of the application on every commit.

 Original App Website: <https://ai-respiratory-doctor.herokuapp.com/>

 ## Getting Started